-For more fun dips, then you may like to try my whipped ricotta dip with herbs and honey and my spicy zucchini baba ganoush.
-Both simple to make and so flavourful!
+Dips are so good as an appetizer, snack or game day 'picky food' as my niece likes to call it.
+For more fun dips, then you may like to try my whipped ricotta dip with herbs and honey, my sweet paprika dip and my spicy zucchini baba ganoush.
+All simple to make and so flavorful!

-- Flavourful - dill has a lovely flavour, and makes a nice change from mint or parsley.
+- Flavorful - fresh dill has a lovely flavour, and makes a nice change from mint or just parsley alone.
+You may like to see my cottage cheese breakfast bowls for another fresh cheese and dill combination!

-- Mayo alternative - if mayo, hummus or guacamole doesn't work for you, then this cottage cheese veggie dip is the perfect tasty dip for chips or crudites.
+- Mayo alternative - if mayo, hummus or guacamole doesn't work for you, then this cottage cheese dill dip is the perfect tasty dip for chips or crudites.

-- Easy to make - just a quick fry of the bell pepper and then whizz all the ingredients in a blender.
+- Easy to make - just a little prep of the herbs and then whizz all the ingredients in a blender.

-Just a few ingredients to make this cottage cheese dill dip.
+Just a few ingredients to make this cottage cheese dip.
 You will need:

-- Cottage cheese - I suggest choosing one with as few additives as possible.
+- Cottage cheese - use a plain variety, and I suggest choosing one with as few additives as possible.

-- Dill - use a big handful of this fresh herb!
+- Dill - use a big handful, and pick fresh dill for the best flavour.

 - Apple cider vinegar - for a tang.
 My low histamine readers may wish to leave out, or swap for white distilled vinegar.